luyuanfan/misc/radio-setup-overview.md

 so i think we can look at the logs located in `var/log/open5gs/` specifically `nrf` `upf` `amf`.

-maybe some of the daemons are funky. not sure how to alter them. at least i added scripts to start and stop all modules in `/etc/open5gs` .

-`upf` gtpu address looks weird, why we use that?

-few directions:
-- look at ngap handler, not sure where to find it.
-- more config in usrp related to upf?
-- upf config in open5gs says gtpu should be `10.11.0.7` but???
-- [ ] 99999 or 00101 does not allow adding APN on phones. so i'm using the default 99970, and if i want to use that, i'll need to turn on data roaming or something?
-- [ ] look at open5gs photo

 ---
 ## Flow
 user equipment (phone + sim) → \[sends radio signal to] → base station/cell tower (gNB made by usrp + ghd as hardware driver + srsran) → goes into open5gs core → sets up WAN connectivity so user plane reaches the actual internet